crispy-pepper/WRO_2024/README.md

 ```

 This algorithm performed much better but had a flaw: the line would be detected and the turn would start, but once the orange line was detected again, the turn would end.
-Therefore, we created a solution that would allow for the wall to fully be passed before ending the turn.
-This solution was adding a short timer to the turn that would ensure that the turn did not end early.
+Therefore, we implemented a solution that ensured that the wall was fully passed before ending the turn; adding a short timer to the turn ensured that the turn did not end early.

 ```py